Pinnidae: Human use

 Today, Pinnidae are eaten in Japan, Polynesia, in several other Indo-Pacific island groups, and on the west coast of Mexico.
-In Polynesia, the valves of Atrina vexillum are carved to form decorative articles, and entire valves of larger specimens are sometimes used as plates.”
+In Polynesia, the valves of Atrina vexillum are carved to form decorative articles, and entire valves of larger specimens are sometimes used as plates."
+Pen shells are highly prized as a food source and considered a delicacy in many countries, particularly throughout the Indo-Pacific and Asia, where they support both wild fisheries and aquaculture operations.
+The edible portion includes the adductor muscle and other tissues, with studies on Pinna bicolor showing the tissue wet weight comprises approximately 27.5% of the whole wet weight.

+Additionally, research on Atrina maura has documented the species as an edible, commercially valuable host, though attention to parasitic nematodes is important for food safety considerations.